Forrest's Cavalry Corps: 1864

 The first test of his new cavalry corps began with General Sherman's Meridian Expedition that culminated in the Battle of Meridian.
 While Sherman moved 20,000 infantry from Vicksburg, General William Sooy Smith was to lead a large force of Union cavalry from Collierville, TN, and meet him at Meridian while destroying the railroad and the crops in the rich prairie.
 General Forrest moved his cavalry into position and struck the Union cavalry from three directions at Battle of Okolona on February 22.
 This was a minor victory but it was good practice for more raids out of Memphis by Union cavalry.
 On March 16, Forrest launched another raid into western Tennessee to capture Union supplies for his corps and to allow his Kentucky and Tennessee troops to return home.
 Forrest established his headquarters at Jackson and from there, he moved his brigades to attack Union installations: Union City, TN, on March 24; Battle of Paducah (Fort Anderson), Kentucky, on March 24; and Battle of Fort Pillow (also known as the Fort Pillow massacre) on April 12, which ended with a massacre of African-American Union troops and their white officers attempting to surrender.
 On May 2, his corps began their return into central Mississippi.

 In June Union general Samuel D. Sturgis led an expedition into northern Mississippi to keep Forrest from raiding Union supply lines during the Atlanta Campaign.
 On June 10, Forrest attacked Sturgis in the Battle of Brice's Crossroads and routed the Union force.
 Despite losing nearly 500 men, he inflicted over 2,200 casualties and captured 16 cannons, 176 wagons, and 1,500 small arms.
 Following Forrest's victory, several in the Western Theater, including Joseph E. Johnston and Georgia Governor Joseph E. Brown, urged that Forrest's corps be used to raid William T. Sherman's supply lines; Davis turned down the requests.

 In late June, Union Major General Andrew J. Smith launched another expedition into Mississippi to tie down the Confederate forces in the region.
 Forrest united with an infantry force commanded by Stephen Lee and attacked the Union forces near Harrisburg, Mississippi, on July 14; uncoordinated Confederate attacks on the Union right wing resulted in a Union victory.
 Only 3,500 of Forrest's and Lee's 7,000 men joined in the attack and 1,300 became casualties; Smith lost only 674 men.
 Despite his victory, Smith retreated from the field towards Tupelo, where Forrest attacked again the next day and was again defeated.
-During the battle, Forrest was wounded in the right thigh and was forced to turn command over to Chalmers.
+During the Battle of Tupelo, Forrest was wounded in the right thigh and was forced to turn command over to Chalmers.